Gluten Free Scones

 Follow this recipe for perfect fluffy gluten free scones; delicious with jam and cream!
-This recipe was originally found at https://delishably.com/special-diets/how-to-make-delicious-Gluten-Free-Scones Sometimes proportions used in baking with wheat flour need to be adapted for baking with gluten-free flour in order to achieve the desired result.
+The inspriation for this recipe was originally found at https://delishably.com/special-diets/how-to-make-delicious-Gluten-Free-Scones

 Note: Please follow either cups or ounces or grams as the measurements are not interchangeable.